starikcetin/Eflatun.SceneReference/README.md

 Settings regarding addressables support.

 > **Note**<br/>
-> Settings under this category are only relevant if you have addressables support enabled.
+> Settings under this category are only relevant if addressables support is enabled.

 ### Color Addressable Scenes